 What is fundraising?

-Nonprofits (also known as not-for-profits and non-profits in the U.S.) are purpose-driven, rather than profit-driven organizations.
+Nonprofit organizations are purpose-driven, rather than profit-driven corporations.
 Charitable nonprofits address needs that are not being addressed well enough by the government or business sectors or by the larger society.
-(Homelessness is a good example.)
+(Homelessness is, unfortunately, a good example of that.)

 What is a grant?

 Nonprofits typically conduct research to identify grantmakers that support programs and causes like theirs.
-That research will show that each grantmaker has its own requirements for grant seekers.
-Typically, though, a grantmaker will ask for a written (electronic) proposal that describes the organization, its program(s), and its budget and details the way the nonprofit plans to use the grantmaker's funds.
+Each grantmaker has its own requirements for grant seekers.
+But typically, a grantmaker will ask for a written proposal that describes the organization, its program(s), and its budget and that details the way the nonprofit plans to use the grantmaker's funds.

 Some grantmakers are lenient with their grant terms, while others are not.
-(Government agencies tend to be strict.)
-If a recipient doesn't spend its grant funds on time and according to all restrictions, the grantmaker may demand repayment.
+Government agencies, for example, tend to be very strict about their grant terms.
+If a recipient does not spend its grant funds on time and according to all restrictions, the grantmaker may demand repayment of their funds.